Walodja1987/xns/README.md

 ### Ethereum Mainnet

-The official XNS contract is live on Ethereum mainnet at: [xxx](https://etherscan.io/address/xxx)
+The official XNS contract is live on Ethereum mainnet at: [xxx][etherscan-mainnet]

 This contract also owns the XNS "bare name": `xns`.

 ### Sepolia Testnet

-For testing purposes, you can use the deployed contract on Sepolia at: [0x04c9AafC2d30857781dd1B3540411e24FA536e39](https://sepolia.etherscan.io/address/0x04c9AafC2d30857781dd1B3540411e24FA536e39)
+For testing purposes, you can use the deployed contract on Sepolia at: [0x04c9AafC2d30857781dd1B3540411e24FA536e39][etherscan-sepolia-contract]

 The testnet contract has been parametrized as follows:
 - Public namespace registration fee: 0.1 ether (instead of 50 ether)